-Given annually to the outstanding graduating seminarian in the M.Div., M.A.
+This award is given annually to the outstanding graduating seminarian in the M.Div., M.A.
 (Ministry) and M.A.
 (Academic) degree programs.
-Selection is made by the president and seminary faculty, based on the student's total seminary experience.
+Selection is made by the president and seminary faculty based on the student's total seminary experience.